 Via this simple but effective strategy, neglected by competitors, Ammonia Casale was able to tackle the challenge of regaining market share: revamp existing ammonia plants, whatever the original technology was, simply by modifying the existing synthesis reactor and replacing the catalyst.
 The first important milestone was reached in 1984: the revamping of four Kellogg reactors owned by CFI in the US achieved an increase in yield of 40% and consequent important reduction of specific energy consumption and increase in capacity.
-The contract for this operation was obtained on the basis of theoretical calculations only, because at the time Casale had not yet had the opportunity to test the modifications on a pilot plant, much less to indicate a reference plant.
+The contract for this operation was obtained on the basis of theoretical calculations only, because at the time Casale had not yet had the opportunity to test the modifications on a pilot plant, much less to indicate a reference plant

-The second milestone was the direct consequence of the first: immediately after this success, in 1986, as China began to open her doors to the world.
-Ammonia Casale entered the Chinese market and then, the retrofitting sector also rapidly moved into markets such as Russia and India, Since the relaunch of Ammonia Casale, its technology has been applied to 150 plants all over the world, i.e. more than 40% of the world's ammonia production.
+The second milestone was the direct consequence of the first: immediately after this success, in 1986, as China began to open her doors to the world, Ammonia Casale entered the Chinese market and then, the retrofitting sector also rapidly moved into markets such as Russia and India.
+Since the relaunch of Ammonia Casale, its technology has been applied to 150 plants all over the world, i.e. more than 40% of the world's ammonia production.

-Bevond ammonia
+Beyond ammonia

-After the success of the ammonia plant revamping strategy.
-Ammonia Casale began to diversify into related markets, entering into the retrofitting market for urea and methanol plants.
-Again it achieved exceptional results. with the modernisation of approximately 35% of the plants that currently exist in the world.
+After the success of the ammonia plant revamping strategy, Ammonia Casale began to diversify into related markets, entering into the retrofitting market for urea and methanol plants.
+Again it achieved exceptional results, with the modernisation of approximately 35% of the plants that currently exist in the world.
 Subsequently, after entering into these new market, Zardi decided to consolidate and further expand the company by creating three new companies:

-Urea Casale, founded in October 1991. group: Ammonia Casale, Urea Casale, Methinherited and continued the activity. anol Casale and Casale Chemicals were started by Ammonia Casale in 1985, merged back into a single entity, which operof retrofitting urea reactors with the ates under the name Casale SA.
-By simplifynewly developed high-efficiency reactor ing the corporate structure, Casale wished to trays.
-Casale subsequently developed coordinate and integrate its services, talents other innovative technologies that have and creativity more closely, thus strengthenbeen used in the modernisation of variing its market presence and becoming even ous types of urea plant, such as the more competitive.
-The merger of the compaso-called Split Flow-Full Condenser CO2 nies also enabled the new Casale SA to take stripping technology promoted since the on larger world-scale projects. late 1990s, which represents the latest significant technological innovation in Casale has continued in two directions: terms of the urea process scheme. the extension of its portfolio of tech-

-· Methanol Casale, founded in March 1994, started its activity mostly retrofitting ICI 'lozenge' converters.
-The company has subsequently developed various technologies for plant revamping.
-Casale Chemicals, founded in January 1995, focused on processes and products related to and complementing the activities of the other companies of the group.
+- Urea Casale, founded in October 1991, inherited and continued the activity, started by Ammonia Casale in 1985, of retrofitting urea reactors with the newly developed high-efficiency reactor trays.
+Casale subsequently developed other innovative technologies that have been used in the modernisation of various types of urea plant, such as the so-called Split Flow-Full Condenser CO2 stripping technology promoted since the late 1990s, which represents the latest significant technological innovation in terms of the urea process scheme. - Methanol Casale, founded in March 1994, started its activity mostly retrofitting ICI 'lozenge' converters.
+The company has subsequently developed various technologies for plant revamping. - Casale Chemicals, founded in January 1995, focused on processes and products related to and complementing the activities of the other companies of the group.
 The company was active and successful in the field of syngas generation with the design of special burners for partial oxidation and autothermal reforming processes.